- Online Training

 Coaching kids is fun.
 They come to you with no bad technical habits, learn quickly, and in most cases have a blast in the weight room.
 They bring energy and life in a way that inspires even the most jaded strength coach.
 However, many parents have not always shown the same enthusiasm when seeing their child throw around a barbell.
 Sometimes these reactions still take me by surprise; Living in the strength world, it’s easy to forget how much bad information is still out there.
 Alas, like little cockroaches, concerns I had thought to be universally dispelled continue to crawl out of the shadows, looking for their next victim to scare.
 All kidding aside, these fictitious fears are very real for parents.
-As someone who grew up with an extra worried, I mean loving, mother, I understand that we have a responsibility as coaches to help ease their minds by putting these myths about strength training to rest with education.
+As someone who grew up with an extra worried, I mean loving, mother, I understand that we have a responsibility as coaches to help ease their minds by putting these myths about kids strength training to rest with education.